Azasakhe/Netflix/List-of-1080P-4k-Android-tested-devices.md

-This list shows some of the devices that have been tested with this add-on and related features.
+This list shows some of the devices that have been tested with hardware video decoding and their capabilities.

-This list only includes tested devices with hardware video decoding.

 *Note it is not a choice of the add-on developers to decide which device can work or not, it depends only by netflix.*